dyorg/slim-token-authentication/README.md

 ### Cookie

-As a last resort, middleware tries to find `authorization` cookie.
+If token was not found yet, middleware tries to find `authorization` cookie.
 You can change cookie name using `cookie` option.
 You can disabled authentication via cookie setting `cookie` option as null.